Looking for new ways to use LinkedIn Video?

 - Showcase an Event or Conference

 Industry conferences are all the rage these days.
-If you’re taking part, let your audience know.
+If you’re taking part, let your audience know by posting a LinkedIn video from the event.
 It will show you’re involved and connected with the latest in your niche.

 Or, maybe your company’s hosting an event (big or small).
 It’s a perfect opportunity to give people an inside look at some of your more notable activities.